clulab/releases/lrec2022-bird/code/search/hpc_execution_scripts/README.md

-Before running an slurm file:
+Before running a slurm file:

 - In the slurm file, replace "your_pi_group" with your PI group.